 16. Discover Cape Hatteras’ Atlantic graveyard

 North Carolina // Running for more than 70 miles along the East Coast, secluded Cape Hatteras National Seashore overlooks the Graveyard of the Atlantic.
 In these treacherous Outer Banks waters, many ships have sunken over the years.

 Today, luckily, it’s the untouched setting that takes you by storm.

 Walk Cape Hatteras’ seemingly endless shoreline and sightsee historic lighthouses — towering Bodie Island Lighthouse and Cape Hatteras Lighthouse dutifully protect the seashore.
 Then, as day turns into night, do as the locals do and light a bonfire on the beach.

 Top off the experience the day after with a visit to the Graveyard of the Atlantic Museum in the town of Hatteras.
 It’s a free museum full of stories and artifacts from Outer Banks shipwrecks, ranging from times of piracy to the Second World War.

 Discover it: Cape Hatteras National Seashore is a North Carolina secret.
-Norfolk, about 80 miles away, is the closest airport.
+Norfolk, 80 miles (129 km) away, is the closest airport.